 On August 22nd, 1914, Austin contracted to buy three pairs of mink for fall delivery from J. E. Jardine.
 As no address was noted we believe he was a local P.E.I. fur broker.
-The mink were delivered in two lots.
+The mink was delivered in two lots.
 Two pairs on October 31, 1914, and. another pair later in the next month.
 The total transaction amounted to $426.00.
 On November 1, 1914, Austin bought one female mink from Wilfred J. Leckie, Summerside, P.E.T.
 This rang a bell with me.
 Wilfred Leckie who operated a large fox ranch down through the years was an old and good friend.
 Knowing my interest in mink he told me on several occasions about his being a one mink, mink rancher.
 It seems that a neighbour had caught this mink and either gave or sold it to Wilfred.
-He kept it quite a while before deciding to sell it and forget about mink ranching.
+He kept it for quite a while before deciding to sell it and forget about mink ranching.
 Wilfred is gone now and the proof of his one mink, mink ranch story haunts me like a ghost out of the past.

 The final entry in the account hook for late fall 1915 records Austin's instructions to his rancher to pelt out the remaining mink and close the ranch.
 The following spring there is a note describing the sale of lumber, wire and equipment from the mink ranch.
 This precise and meticulous man never returned to the mink business but went on to success and fortune in other fields.

 But Austin Scales did leave us two pieces of evidence of his grasp on the requirements of our industry.
 In 1911, the upstairs room became overcrowded forcing expansion.
 He then planned and built the first multiple pen mink shed on record.
-Fur Farming in Canada 1914 shows not only the photograph which we have on page 19 but included a fold-out page drawing of the plan and structural details.
+Fur Farming in Canada 1914 shows not only the photograph which we have on page 19 but includes a fold-out page drawing of the plan and structural details.
 The man standing outside is Austin Scales.